 - Nutritional information is only an estimate.
 The accuracy of the nutritional information for any recipe on this site is not guaranteed.

 What a great recipe!
 I live in Maine and buy lobster fresh off the boat all summer long.
-Regular lobster roll is pretty boring so I can't wait to try this BLT!!
+Regular lobster roll is pretty boring so I just loved this for something different.

 Amanda McGrory-Dixon says